Skip to main content

 System-Level Strategic Planning: Organization-Wide HVAC Strategy

-Strategic Decision: The university recognizes HVAC is the dominant capital driver and shifts from building-by-building reactive replacements to a portfolio-wide mechanical systems strategy:
+The university recognizes HVAC as the dominant capital driver and shifts from building-by-building reactive replacements to a portfolio-wide mechanical systems strategy:

-• Establishes 7-year HVAC replacement program with consistent annual funding
+• Establishes a 7-year HVAC replacement program with consistent annual funding

 • Standardizes equipment across campus for maintenance efficiency and bulk procurement savings